ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 Concept | Explanation
 --- | ---
 AWS account | A collection of AWS resources (e.g. databases and apps) and a fee.
 A small organization might have only one account, but a large one will probably have a few, helping to encapsulate billing, resources, and team members.
 AWS user | An identity, that can be used by a person or application.
-It has passwords, access keys, and permissions.
+It uses passwords, access keys, and permissions.
 AWS group | A collection of users, that can be used to apply permissions to multiple users at once.
 AWS role | An identity that is not any specific person or application, but rather one that a user can temporarily assume that grants a set of permissions.
 AWS IAM | Identity and Access Management — the service that manages all users and permissions in your AWS account.